 The written paper should be 10-12 double-spaced pages in APA format.
 The PowerPoint presentation should portray summary points of your findings.

 Go to the Team Project area of the course web site for more details.

 You are required to take an unproctored midterm assessment that covers modules 1 to 3.
 It consists true or false questions and essay questions that are related to module topics.
-You will submit this midterm assessment by Saturday of Week 6 (see the Course Calendar), doing it in the same way you have for your written assignments in this course.
+You will submit this midterm assessment by the due date as stated in the Course Calendar, doing it in the same way you have for your written assignments in this course.

 The midterm assessment is located in the Midterm Assessment area of the course Web site.

 You are required to take an unproctored final assessment that covers modules 4 to 6.
 The final assessment consists of true or false questions and essay questions that are related to module topics.
-You will submit your final assessment by Saturday of Week 12 (see the Course Calendar), doing it in the same way you have for your written assignments in this course.
+You will submit your final assessment by the due date as stated in the Course Calendar, doing it in the same way you have for your written assignments in this course.

 The final assessment is located in the Final Assessment area of the course Web site.

 As part of your enrollment in a School of Business and Management degree program, it is required that you take a comprehensive exam to assess your foundational knowledge as well as to evaluate your achievement of the learning outcomes associated with the program of study.
 The primary purpose of this exam is to allow Thomas Edison State College to assess the quality of our academic programs so that we may continue to provide the best educational experience for our learners.